henriq/dx/README.md

 ## Installation

+### Homebrew

+Install DX with Homebrew by tapping the homebrew cask with `brew tap henriq/dx`.
+Then install DX with `brew install dx`.

 ### Manual Installation

 Download the latest release from the [releases page](https://github.com/henriq/dx/releases) and extract it to a directory in your PATH.